 Standard Item Time Limits

 Minutes, Mayor's Communications 10 Minutes

-Report of Leader of Council Total of 15 Minutes
+Report of Leader of Council Total of 17 Minutes

+Questions from members of the public 15 Mins

 Reports No time limit set

-Questions from members of the public 15 Mins

 Questions from a Councillor 30 Mins

 Motions 50 Mins

 Petitions 40 Mins

-5.3 The time allowed for an item can be varied by the person presiding.
+- 5.3 The time allowed for an item can be varied by the person presiding. - 5.4 Reports on which a decision is needed will be timetabled before other reports.